TheGreen444/MessaginaWebApplication.../README.md

 hope you like it...

-Application name: KuraKani
+Application name: KuraKani,
-is a nepali word which
+It is a nepali word which
 means conversation in
-english jsut a simple
-chatting web application.
+english.